 Michelle received her Ph.D. from Yeshiva University, her Master’s in Clinical Social Work from NYU, her Master’s in Public Health from Hunter College, and attended a two-year training program in Marital and Family Therapy at SUNY Health Science Center.
-She is a Certified Group Therapist through the American Group Psychotherapy Association.
-Michelle has advanced training in Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Family Systems Theory, and is a Level II trained Eye Movement Desensitization Reprocessing (EMDR) therapist.
-Now offering virtual reality therapy (VR) for fears and phobias.
-It’s a newer type of evidence based treatment for social and performance anxiety, fears of flying, bridges, spiders, etc.
+She is a Certified Group Therapist through the American Group Psychotherapy Association and a Diplomate and certified member of the Academy of Cognitive Therapy.
+Michelle has advanced training in Cognitive-Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Structural Family Therapy, Mindfulness, and is a Level II trained Eye Movement Desensitization Reprocessing (EMDR) therapist.

 Michelle is the author of the book Free Your Child From Overeating: 53 Mind-Body Strategies For Lifelong Health.
 Her book guides practitioners, parents, and kids and teens through mind-body strategies that help kids and teens develop life-long healthful behaviors.
 Michelle is a blogger for Psychology Today.
 She is a contributing editor of GROUP, the journal of the Eastern Group Psychotherapy Society.
 She has also published in varied professional journals and was quoted in The New York Times, the Daily News, Fitness, Woman’s Day, Parents, and many other publications.